ga4gh/refget/docs/specification.md

 We first create an object representation of the attributes of the sequence collection.
 The structure of this object is critical, and is strictly controlled by the seqcol protocol.
-It must be defined in a JSON Schema (defined in step 1).
-Then, the sequence collection object must be structured according to the schema definition.
+The sequence collection object MUST first be structured according to the schema definition for the implementation.

 Here's an example of a sequence collection organized into the canonical seqcol object representation following the minimal schema example above: